 Thai MRV collaboration

-Since 2011, Australia has supported the Government of the Kingdom of Thailand to strengthen its ability to meet UNFCCC reporting obligations and to deliver its NDC.
+Since 2011, Australia has supported the Government of the Kingdom of Thailand to strengthen its ability to meet UNFCCC reporting obligations and to deliver its Paris Agreement NDC.
 This collaboration has supported the development of Thailand’s national greenhouse gas emissions inventory system, known as ‘TGEIS’.
 TGEIS is modelled on the Australian Greenhouse Emissions Information System (AGEIS).
 See the Thai Government’s video about TGEIS on YouTube.

-Chinese MRV collaboration
+Malaysian MRV collaboration

 Supporting international blue carbon programs